-Summary: In under 250 pages, author Robert P. Jones illuminates the close relationship between white Christianity and white supremacy in the United States, both historically and presently.
-He describes the ways in which white Christians have not only tolerated but actively participated in racist speech and action throughout American history, the ways in which white Christian theology developed and still exists in ways that allow and even encourage white supremacy, and the present reality that white Christian identity in American is independently correlated with an increase in racist attitudes (and vice versa).
+In under 250 pages, author Robert P. Jones illuminates the close relationship between white Christianity and white supremacy in the United States, both historically and presently.
+He describes how white Christians have not only tolerated but actively participated in racist speech and action throughout American history, how white Christian theology developed and still exists in ways that allow and even encourage white supremacy, and the present reality that white Christian identity in American is independently correlated with an increase in racist attitudes (and vice versa).
 He goes on to call his readers to do the necessary work of reckoning with the past and present of white Christian racism and of pursuing racial justice, providing some examples of churches and communities that have begun that work.

 While white American Christians are the imagined audience for the book, I think it would be certainly accessible and likely interesting to a much broader audience, including anyone who has ever observed and wondered at the paradoxical connection between white Christianity and racism in the United States.

-Summary: In this retelling of Cinderella, recent fashion graduate Cindy finds herself in a design slump.
+Summary: In this retelling of the Cinderella fairy tale, recent fashion graduate Cindy finds herself in a design slump.
 She sees a perfect opportunity to promote her work and maybe get her groove back when a slot opens up on Before Midnight, a Bachelor-esque dating show that her stepmother (not evil, just a bit of a workaholic) happens to produce.
 The problem, however, is that Cindy may be a little more into the show’s “suitor” than she’d expected she’d be.

 My favorite thing about this retelling is that Cindy gets to have a positive, supportive relationship with her stepfamily.
 The ending didn’t totally live up to my expectations, but it was still pretty cute.

-This Pulitzer Prize winning collection by Marie Howe is achingly beautiful.
+This Pulitzer Prize-winning collection by Marie Howe is achingly beautiful.
 Especially compelling to me were her expression of love for and grief over the loss of her brother, as well as her exploration of faith.
-My favorite poems in the collection were “The Singularity,” “Gretel from a Sudden Clearing,” “The Attic,” “The Grave,” “One of the Last Days,” “The Star Market,” the third untitled poem from “Poems from the Life of Mary,” “Magdelene—The Seven Devils,” “The Affliction,” and “Magdalene on Gethsemane.”
+My favorite poems in the collection were “The Singularity,” “Gretel from a Sudden Clearing,” “The Attic,” “The Grave,” “One of the Last Days,” “The Star Market,” the third untitled poem from “Poems from the Life of Mary,” “Magdalene—The Seven Devils,” “The Affliction,” and “Magdalene on Gethsemane.”

 This collection is incredible.
 It expresses honestly the deep grief and anger that accompany tragedy and injustice while acknowledging the persistence of hope and love.
 My favorite poems in this collection are “Variations on a Last Chance,” “To Be Self-Evident,” “On Translation,” “Letter to June Jordan in September,” “Tantoura Redux,” “Gloria,” and “Zaghareed.”